FREQUENTLY ASKED QUESTIONS

 Q: Where will we sleep?

-A: We will depart North Battleford early on the 26th.
-Participants may choose to stay at the Comfort Inn in North Battleford.
+A: We will depart Saskatoon early on the 22nd.
+Participants may choose to stay in Saskatoon the night before.
 See the hotels page for further details.

 Q: What will it cost?